apache/carbondata/docs/ddl-of-carbondata.md

   """.stripMargin)
   checkAnswer(sql("SELECT count(*) from source"), sql("SELECT count(*) from origin"))
   ```

 ### Create external table on Non-Transactional table data location.
   Non-Transactional table data location will have only carbondata and carbonindex files, there will not be a metadata folder (table status and schema).
   Our SDK module currently support writing data in this format.

   **Example:**
   ```
   sql(
   s"""CREATE EXTERNAL TABLE sdkOutputTable STORED BY 'carbondata' LOCATION
   |'$writerPath' """.stripMargin)
   ```

   Here writer path will have carbondata and index files.
   This can be SDK output.
-Refer [SDK Writer Guide](https://github.com/apache/carbondata/blob/master/docs/sdk-writer-guide.md).
+Refer [SDK Guide](./sdk-guide.md).

   **Note:**
   1. Dropping of the external table should not delete the files present in the location.
   2. When external table is created on non-transactional table data,
     external table will be registered with the schema of carbondata files.
     If multiple files with different schema is present, exception will be thrown.
     So, If table registered with one schema and files are of different schema,
     suggest to drop the external table and create again to register table with new schema.

 ## CREATE DATABASE